Strategy11/formidable-forms/readme.txt

 * Fix: Do not process a shortcode that is inserted into a field.
 * Fix: Conditionals that check user meta were always returning true
 * Fix: Autocomplete for dynamic fields was too small
+* Fix: If a field includes regex, keep the slashes when the field is duplicated
 * Fix: Correctly check conditional logic when comparing 0 to blank.
 * Fix: Prevent double filtering shortcodes in a nested view
 * Fix: Allow a view to not be filtered on the same page as a filtered view